dreamcatcher-tech/network/Inbox/2025-08-03 1138 if mcp production was automated.md

 so implies we need the concept of trees of mcp servers ? so a server can drill down into groups of napps that do a specific thing.

+napps should be presented as a packaging format for mcp servers.

+therefor, we need to figure out how to boot a napp and present an mcp interface to it ?